Scheduling Patients Effectively

 How To Schedule Patients Effectively

-Implementing some or all of the above suggestions will benefit everyone on a day to day basis.
+Implementing some or all of these suggestions will benefit everyone on a day to day basis.
 By reducing costs, putting less stress on clinicians and staff, and allowing for an increase in patient satisfaction.